I. Responsibilities of the Board of Directors

 II.
 Structure and Operation of the Board of Directors

-A. Size and Composition The Company's charter provides that the number of directors of the Company shall be such as is from time to time fixed by, or in the manner provided in, the Company's bylaws.
-On an annual basis, the Corporate Governance Committee shall consider the size and composition of the Board and report to the full Board the results of its review and any recommendations for change.
+The Company’s charter provides that the number of directors of the Company shall be such as is from time to time fixed by, or in the manner provided in, the Company’s bylaws.
+On an annual basis, the Corporate Governance and Sustainability Committee shall consider the size and composition of the Board and report to the full Board the results of its review and any recommendations for change.

 There shall always be at least a majority of Directors that meet the independence requirements of applicable law, listing standards and, to the extent applicable, the Company’s charter.
 A Director shall provide advance notice to the Chairman of the Board of his or her acceptance of an invitation to serve on the board of directors of any other public company.
 Directors who also serve as chief executive officers or in equivalent positions of the Company or other public companies should not serve on the board of directors of more than two other public companies, and other directors should not serve on the board of directors of more than three other public companies.